Olympic Sports Complex

 The Olympic Sports Complex is at Mt.
 Van Hoevenberg Recreation Area in Lake Placid, NY is the site of the Nordic and biathlon races during the 1980 Olympics.
 It has the most extensive cross-country skiing you'll find in the region with 50 km of marked trails that average 15 ft. wide, regularly groomed and patrolled.
 You'll find recreational skiers along side of fitness fanatic racers on this trail system living in harmony.
 In fact, 10 km are rated for beginners and 20 km for intermediate skiers.
 The trail network's bridges are built especially for cross-country skiers so you don’t have to worry about traffic and there are 5 km of machine-made snow with trailside emergency phones.

-The complex, which averages more than 120 inches of snowfall each year has 10 marked loops offering one expert, six intermediate and three novice tours with additional expert skiing on the Porter Mountain racing loops.
+The complex, which averages more than 120 inches of snowfall each year now also adds Snowfactory snowmaking to extend the season.
+The trails include 10 marked loops offering one expert, six intermediate and three novice tours with additional expert skiing on the Porter Mountain racing loops.
 Snowshoers have two dedicated trails and are also permitted to use the xc ski trails.
 The Fresh Tracks program offers specialized ski experiences such as biathlon, Tai Chi, women only, skiing with kids, etc. The Trailmarkers program offers free skiing and lessons to area third graders.
 The Loppet Ladies program is for women, who want to train of fitness or competition.

 There is a lodge at the complex with day care services, a gift shop and rental equipment for xc skiers and snowshoers.
 Trail fees are $20 for one day adults and $18 for juniors/students (13-19) or people aged 65+.
 Over 70 and 7-12 years old skiers are $12 for trail fees.
 Rentals are $18 for xc ski equipment or snowshoe equipment and $14 for students.
 There are discounts applied for late afternoon trail fees and rentals.
 Dogs are allowed on a 1 km trail and they must be leashed or harnessed with a proof of rabies vaccine.

 Class lessons are at 11:00 and 1:00 for $22 in a one hour lesson.
-Discover Cross Country package with trail pass, rental, and lesson is $40 at 9:30 AM or 2:30 PM.
+Discover Cross Country package with trail pass, rental, and lesson is $55 at 9:30 AM or 2:30 PM.
 Private lessons are $40 and there is a 2 hour lesson with video analysis for $50.
+Discover Biathlon is a program that includes the same package plus biathlon instruction and it is $55.
 Kids programs include the Pathfinders, which includes a trail pass, rental, one hour lesson and one hour playroom for $50.
 Snowboomers are a 6 week program for people aged 50 or older.

 The North Brook trail meanders along with beaver dams, snow covered evergreen glade and rumors of a bobcat that frequents the trail.
 The trail known as "Russian Complaint" is a challenging one and it refers to a small section of trail removed just prior to the 1980 Olympic games after the Russian team complained that the total climb was outside accepted parameters.